 Early in February, I met with Opalyn Brenger and Walt Patrick of WindWard, founders and caretakers of a sustainability research community in the middle of beautiful Washington State.
 They brought me to witness the final triumphant hours of an intensive weekend-long gasification workshop taking place at All Power Labs in Berkeley, California, where attendees and mentors were subverting modern diesel engines to the gasification techniques of the 1890s.
 And we had a great conversation about the importance of putting enthusiastic but relatively inexperienced individuals right in the thick of the lifestyle they’re dreaming of creating.

-The video to the right, filmed on the last day of All Power Labs’ gasification workshop (Feb 19-21), covers the triumph of converting a diesel-based Lister engine to run on gasified wood fuel.
+The video above, filmed on the last day of All Power Labs’ gasification workshop (Feb 19-21), covers the triumph of converting a diesel-based Lister engine to run on gasified wood fuel.
 (You can read more details about their setup if you click on the YouTube link.)
 Formerly a widespread and common technology, the wholesale replacement of energy generation with fossil fuel burners caused gasification technology to fall under a shadow.
 But the advantages of gasification — from the wide diversity of fuel sources to its far decreased pollution impact to the simple fact that we can’t keep burning fossil fuels — can no longer be ignored.

 The implications of the reborn gasification technology are — especially for seasteading — more far-reaching than simply “getting off the grid”.
 Gasification technology has come a long way, and engines can accommodate waste materials as diverse as coffee grounds and plastic junk.
 Waste disposal, already a problem potential seasteaders should be thinking about, can now be viewed in a whole new light.